TIE Renewal

 Empadronamiento

-During your TIE renewal appointment you are more likely to be required to submit an empadronamiento.
+During your TIE renewal appointment you are more likely to be required to submit an empadronamiento (especially because you may receive your favorable result in the previous region – the updated empadronamiento proves that you should continue the process in your new region).
 They don’t always ask for it, but it is an official requirement, though, so make sure to bring it just in case.
+(Make sure you are empadronado in the region where you have the Toma de Huellas appointment)

 Whenever I’ve been asked for my Empadronamiento, I have given the Volante de Empadronamiento every time, and I have never had any issues.
 You can find out about the Empadronamiento process in the link below.